Bloke: Good bloke

 In Australia, the term "good bloke" has a particular nuance that distinguishes a "good bloke" from just any "bloke".
 For instance, in Richard Walsh's essay "Australia Observed" (1985), Walsh (himself a noted good bloke) notes "The ultimate accolade in Australia is to be a "good bloke", meaning someone who is gregarious, hospitable, generous, warm hearted, and with a good sense of humour.
 In Australia it availeth a man nothing if he makes himself a fortune and is not a good bloke!"
 A good bloke is also readily identifiable by his unceasing fidelity to the principles of mateship and an egalitarian sensibility.
-For example, Australian World War I hero Fred Chilton was eulogised as follows by his fellow servicemen: "He was an excellent man.
+For example, Australian World War II hero Fred Chilton was eulogised as follows by his fellow servicemen: "He was an excellent man.
 He wasn't highfalutin; he was just a good bloke."

 The notion of the "good bloke" has been the subject of feminist critique, however.
 Writer Clementine Ford, for instance, has written that "men who beat women keep being given a free pass by the same people who swear up and down that they don't tolerate violence because they're a 'good bloke'".
 Similarly, Brigid Delaney has said that being a good bloke really "means drinking a lot.
 It means conforming to the norms of a place and not pushing back.
 It means protecting your mates and isolating those who take offence or complain."
 The darker elements of the Australian "good bloke" are also hinted at in the award-winning Australian country song by Stan Coster, "He's A Good Bloke When He's Sober".
 In 2017, the notion of the good bloke found itself under sustained attack for the first time in the Australian press when Australian rules footballer Bachar Houli, was given a reduced suspension for striking another player in the Australian Football League on the grounds that he was a good bloke.
 Eventually, this penalty was overturned on appeal.
 The so-called "good bloke defence" was criticised by many, including AFL official Nathan Burke, who argued that: "If you start bringing in 'this bloke's a good bloke, this bloke's not a good bloke', who are we to actually judge who is a good bloke and who isn't in the first place?"
 As of November 2022, the "good bloke defence" is not part of any Australian laws, nor has there been any proposal to enshrine the principle in the constitution (in contrast to the closely-connected Australian concept of mateship, which has been the subject of such a proposal).